foliveira/blog/src/content/posts/2025-08-25-invisble-crisis-ai-democratisation-becomes-op-chaos.md

 author: 'Fábio Oliveira'
 ---

-# The Invisible Crisis: When AI Democratisation Becomes Operational Chaos
+# The Invisible Crisis: When AI Democratization Becomes Operational Chaos

 A few weeks back, a cybersecurity Product Lead accidentally wiped out his experimental code repository.
 Not through malicious intent or a complex hack, but through something far more concerning: an AI coding agent that hallucinated while completing a simple file management task.
 The incident, about which he posted on his blog but then later deleted, represents a microcosm of a much larger organizational challenge that most companies are only beginning to understand.